 Electric toothbrushes have many benefits to our oral health, more than people realize.
 If you want to find out all the benefits of using an electric toothbrush, I linked to another post below.

-Why you want to pack your electric toothbrush in your carry-on!
+Why do you want to pack your electric toothbrush in your carry-on?

 Another reason is; checked baggage gets lost.
 I know we never think it will happen to us, but you just never know when we will be the unlucky one.
 If your toothbrush is packed in your checked luggage, who knows how long it will be until you get it back… or if you’ll get it back.
 And not to mention, electric toothbrushes are expensive!

-Dehydration can hit hard on a plane.
+Dehydration increase on a plane and will make your mouth dry, increasing bad breath, and risk of tooth decay.
 We all know that feeling of “drying out” on a long flight.
-The air that we breathe on a plane actually comes from outside the plane.
-However, the issue with the air at high altitudes is the moisture content is very low.
-Our mouths get dry and our whole body becomes more dehydrated.
+The issue with the air at high altitudes is the moisture content is very low.

 If you are still dead set on not bringing your electric toothbrush with you, you may want to consider getting a less expensive battery-operated toothbrush.
 It will still perform better than a manual toothbrush.